Updated October 2017

 Types of Socks

 are also designed to fit snugly, stretch and stay in place, and wick away sweat.
-They are usually very short, and reach to just above the ankle.
-They are usually thinner than a sock for hiking, but also come in a range of thicknesses.
+They are usually short and reach to just above the ankle.
+They are usually thinner than a sock for hiking but also come in a range of thicknesses.
 Some running socks have padding along the bottom of the foot for added shock absorption.

 Criteria for Evaluation